modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 Press Enter to re-run all tests.
 ```

-Ok let's get started on making it work.
+Ok, let's get started on making it work.
 We can add a console log to see the parameters.

 👉 `src/sum.js`